flipperdevices/flipperzero-ufbt/README.md

 ### Building & running your application

-Run `ufbt` in the root directory of your application.
+Run `ufbt` in the root directory of your application (the one with `application.fam` file in it).
 It will build your application and place the resulting binary in `dist` subdirectory.

 You can upload and start your application on Flipper attached over  USB using `ufbt launch`.